rhp997/BTPi/README.md

 ## About

-This project provides a mechanism for returning data from a Microsoft SQL Server (MSSQL) database on a configurable refresh cycle as JSON to be formatted and consumed in a browser.
+This project provides a mechanism for returning JSON data from a Microsoft SQL Server (MSSQL) database on a configurable refresh cycle to be consumed in a browser.
 Specifically, the app is intended to enable basic reporting on a TV or dumb terminal from Epicor's BisTrack software using a Raspberry Pi device.
 However, any MSSQL database and/or device capable of running a Node.js app will suffice.

 ### Server (Raspberry Pi)